FAQs

 Are you accepting new patients?
 How soon can I be seen?

 Yes, I am currently accepting new patients!
 You can usually schedule an appointment within 1 week.
-Please schedule a 15 minute consultation call to discuss our first session.
-Please note that I have limited availability for individual/family/couples therapy and am not currently accepting patients under the age of 18 for individual therapy.
+Please schedule a 15 minute consultation call to discuss if I would be the right fit for you and the details of an initial appointment.

 What can I expect working with you?